Your Attention Please

 – – – Why this website? – – –

-With some time on my hands these days, I look back in deep pride at innumerable star students who fill my warm memory.
-The brightest — or at least, most dedicated — of these include university writing-award winners I sent off to grad school on full rides, some published authors, a few notable attorneys I see quoted in the Denver Post, and other shining stars, such as a former public speaking student I now see on TV almost every night.
-Romi came in, freshman year, as a marketing major, and, after our speech class, promptly switched to broadcasting . . . and now anchors the sports department of Denver’s CBS affiliate.
+With some time on my hands these days, I look back fondly at innumerable star students who fill my warm memory.
+The brightest — or at least, most dedicated — of these include university writing-award winners, sudents who never thought they’d be going on to grad school, published authors, a few notable attorneys I see quoted in the Denver Post, and many other shining stars, such as a former public speaking student I now see on TV almost every night, anchoring the sports desk of Colorado’s CBS affiliate.
 It does make a prof proud.

-And, considering ways to make the most of my retirement, I think about the writing system I developed, as a theorist of language who teaches communication (especially speech, rhetoric, and writing).
+And, now considering ways to make the most of my retirement, I think about the writing system I developed, as a theorist of language who teaches communication (especially speech, rhetoric, and writing).
 My system, which I have now given the name, “The Zizzi Method of Activated Writing,” presents fresh, understandable, and powerful resources to the writer-to-be (better, at least).
-This system transformed a great many college students from weak at writing (or hating it) to loving their work and suddenly getting lots of As — right where Bs, Cs, and worse used to proliferate.
+This system transformed a great many college students from weak at writing (or hating it) to loving their work and suddenly getting lots of As, in lots of classess.

 You can check out my reviews!

-I guess that explains the remarkably abundant and uber-positive reviews publicly available on the national “professor review site” called ratemyprofessors.com.
-You’d think they were fake.
+I guess that helps explain the abundant and generously positive reviews that are publicly available on the national “professor review site” called ratemyprofessors.com.
+You’d think my reviews were fake.
 They’re not.
+Most profs detest or just ignore that site.
+Of the few reviews they get there, the majority range from mediocre to downright nasty.

-Most profs hate that site.
-Of the few reviews they get there, most range from negative to downright nasty.
-I consider my glowing reviews on that public site among my very highest career achievements — maybe the highest.
+I consider the gratifying reviews on that public site among my highest career achievements — maybe the highest.
 That’s just what I was trying for.
 I don’t mean to brag; I just want you to know whose hands you’re in, if you hang out on this website/blog.
 If you do want to check me out, go to that site and search for Michael Zizzi at the University of Colorado, department: communication.

 Yes, now in my retirement, I can look back in amazement at the sheer volume of my teaching record.
 Regis University put me into about two-thirds of those classrooms, for which I give hearty and life-long thanks.
 That’s where I first taught writing (with a master’s in speech communication!) back in 1990.
 And the fun began.